brian-oo/discrete-notes/docs/source/intro/intro.rst

 Hi.
 Welcome to Discrete Math Notes.
 Here we will study an introduction to discrete mathematics. `Wikipedia <https://en.wikipedia.org/wiki/Discrete_mathematics>`_ defines discrete math as

-    the study of mathematical structures that are fundamentally discrete rather than continuous.
+    *the study of mathematical structures that are fundamentally discrete rather than continuous.
 In contrast to real numbers that have the property of varying "smoothly", the objects studied in discrete mathematics -- such as integers, graphs, and statements in logic -- do not vary smoothly in this way, but have distinct, seperated values.
-Discrete mathematics therefore exclused topics in "continuous mathematics" such as calculus or Euclidean geometry.
+Discrete mathematics therefore exclused topics in "continuous mathematics" such as calculus or Euclidean geometry.*

 Most math classes you may have taken up to this point are continuous, which makes sense because we live in a continuous world.
 The real world is not discrete in any manner really, Picasso painted with brushstrokes --not pixels.

 However, looking up an image of a Picasso on the internet, no matter how high resolution, will lead you to a pool of pixels, each uniquely defined with a color value.
-As we approach the world of EECS, information becomes entirely digital.
+As we approach the world of EECS (*Electrical Engineering and Computer Science*), information becomes entirely digital.
 Data is discrete, time occurs in discrete steps, memory, programs, circuits, networks, algorithms are all *discrete*.

 It is this intersection of math and EECS where we find discrete mathematics, where at the end of the day, everything in computer science is a ``1`` or a ``0``.
 It is with discrete math, we attempt to understand this digital world; just as Newton and Leibniz invented calculus to explain their natural world, we will use discrete math to explain the digital world.